-- Delay caused by court stenographer not under the prosecution's control: Delay caused by court stenographer's failure to timely provide relevant minutes is not chargeable to the prosecution (People v Lacey, 260 AD2d 309 [1st Dept 1999]). - A non-incarcerated defendant's failure to appear: Delay due to the defendant's failure to appear, regardless of whether due
+- Delay caused by court stenographer not under the prosecution's control: Delay caused by court stenographer's failure to timely provide relevant minutes is not chargeable to the prosecution (People v Lacey, 260 AD2d 309 [1st Dept 1999]). - A non-incarcerated defendant's failure to appear: Delay due to the defendant's failure to appear, regardless of whether due diligence is exercised to locate him, is not chargeable to the People (People v Myers, 171 AD2d 148 [2d Dept 1991]; People v Carter, 91 NY2d 795 [1998]). - Court congestion delay: Post-readiness delay due to court congestion is not chargeable to the prosecution, as the prosecution is not the cause of such delay (People v Cortes, 80 NY2d 201 [1992]). - o Applicability of CPL 30.30 (4)'s excludable time provisions: The prosecution's post-readiness delay will not necessarily be "charged" to the prosecution, as periods of post-readiness delay, just like pre-readiness delay, are subject to the excludable time provisions of CPL 30.30 (4) (People v Kemp, 251 AD2d 1072 [4th Dept 1998; People v Torres, 205 AD3d 524 [1st Dept 2022] [delay due to failure to comply with new discovery obligations may be excludable]).

-- diligence is exercised to locate him, is not chargeable to the People (People v Myers, 171 AD2d 148 [2d Dept 1991]; People v Carter, 91 NY2d 795 [1998]). - Court congestion delay: Post-readiness delay due to court congestion is not chargeable to the prosecution, as the prosecution is not the cause of such delay (People v Cortes, 80 NY2d 201 [1992]). - o Applicability of CPL 30.30 (4)'s excludable time provisions: The prosecution's post-readiness delay will not necessarily be "charged" to the prosecution, as periods of post-readiness delay, just like prereadiness delay, are subject to the excludable time provisions of CPL 30.30 (4) (People v Kemp, 251 AD2d 1072 [4th Dept 1998]). - \NEW\ Any post-readiness exclusion due to an exceptional circumstance "must be evaluated by the court after inquiry on the record as to the reasons for the [P]eople's unreadiness and shall only be approved upon a showing of sufficient supporting facts" (CPL 30.30 [g]). - o Exceptional fact or circumstance (CPL 30.30 [3] [b]): the court is not required to dismiss an indictment due to post-readiness delay (although it may) where the post-readiness delay is occasioned by "some exceptional fact or circumstance, including, but not limited to, the sudden unavailability of evidence material to the prosecution's case, when the district attorney has exercised due diligence to obtain such evidence and there are reasonable grounds to believe that such evidence will become available in a reasonable period" (CPL 30.30 [3] [b]).
+- Any post-readiness exclusion due to an exceptional circumstance "must be evaluated by the court after inquiry on the record as to the reasons for the [P]eople's unreadiness and shall only be approved upon a showing of sufficient supporting facts" (CPL 30.30 [g]). - o Exceptional fact or circumstance (CPL 30.30 [3] [b]): The court is not required to dismiss an indictment due to post-readiness delay (although it may) where the post-readiness delay is occasioned by "some exceptional fact or circumstance, including, but not limited to, the sudden unavailability of evidence material to the prosecution's case, when the district attorney has exercised due diligence to obtain such evidence and there are reasonable grounds to believe that such evidence will become available in a reasonable period" (CPL 30.30 [3] [b]).
 Note, there is an incongruence between this subdivision, which, through its use of the permissive term "may," seems to allow a court to dismiss an indictment due to post-readiness delay occasioned by an exceptional fact or circumstance and CPL 30.30 (4) (g), which requires exclusion of delay resulting from an exceptional fact or circumstance. - Unavailability of prosecutor: An adjournment requested by the prosecutor due to his own personal unavailability for trial is chargeable to the prosecution where the prosecution fails to show that it would not have been onerous to reassign the case to another prosecutor (People v DiMeglio, 294 AD2d 239 [1st Dept 2002]).

-> PRETRIAL RELEASE
+PRETRIAL RELEASE